KWARC/Kalah-Framework/README.md

 and implement the required methods (init and move).
 For details see the documentation.

 Make sure to name your class/object something *unique* as to not clash with other submissions!

+Also, note that each agent has a time constraint of 5 seconds per move!